express-vue/express-vue/README.md

 },
 ```

+A full example can be found at: [danmademe/express-vue-example](https://github.com/danmademe/express-vue-example)

 ## Requirements

 It requires you to have a file called layout.vue file similar to this in the `app/components/` directory